Saint Andrew's School (California)

 Saint Andrew's Episcopal School is an independent co-educational day school, which teaches pre-kindergarten to grade eight in Saratoga, Santa Clara County, California.

 Although affiliated with the Episcopal Church, Saint Andrews's welcomes students of all beliefs and includes teaching about all major faiths.
 It was founded in 1961, as a ministry of Saint Andrew's Episcopal Church, in the Episcopal Diocese of El Camino Real.
 The school is organized into two divisions: the Lower School (pre-kindergarten–5th grade) and the Middle School (grades 6–8).

 The California Association of Independent Schools accredits the school.
 Saint Andrew's Episcopal School is also a member of the National Association of Episcopal Schools and the National Association of Independent Schools (NAIS).

 As of August 2024, 420 students are enrolled, and the average class size is 18.
 Khadija A. Fredericks is the Head of the School.

-Saint Andrew's describes itself as a wholehearted community of learners with a wholehearted commitment to cultivating student happiness, academic achievement, and character.

 Courses

 In Lower School (PK - 5), the small class sizes allow for individualized attention in the core subjects led by the primary homeroom teacher.
 Lab time for science is scheduled 1-2 per week.
 Students also have art, music, physical education, religion, Spanish, technology, and library each week with specialist instructors.

 In Middle School, students have the core classes of Math, English, Science, Social Studies, and Spanish, as well as specialist classes that include art, music, religion, physical education, and technology.
 Starting in middle school, two levels of Math are offered, with the regular level culminating in Algebra and the advanced level culminating in Geometry.